Krishna0736/hot_iron_plate_system/README.md

 ## Overview
 The **Hot Iron Plate Alert System** is a safety-based hardware project designed to prevent accidental burns caused by contact with a heated electric iron.
 The system detects both the temperature of the iron plate and the proximity of a hand, and triggers an audible alert when the surface is dangerously hot.

-Being the 1st Runner Up, Made this project for MANTHAN 1.0 Hackathon - Maulana Azad National Institute of Technology, Bhopal M.P.
-(MANIT, BHPOAL)
+Being the 1st Runner Up and team leader, Made this project for MANTHAN 1.0 Hackathon - Maulana Azad National Institute of Technology, Bhopal M.P.
+(MANIT, BHOPAL) with Team members : Priyansh Verma and Kaustubh Jain (TEAM IDEA LAB)

 This makes it especially useful in homes, hostels, and shared spaces where accidental contact with hot appliances is common.